South Africa at the Africa Cup of Nations: Top goalscorers

-Phil Masinga was the first player to score for South Africa at the Africa Cup of Nations (1996).
-Benni McCarthy was the first and so far only player to score a hat-trick for South Africa at the tournament (1998).
+Phil Masinga was the first player to score for South Africa on their first ever match at the Africa Cup of Nations (1996), on their 3-0 victory against Cameroon at the opening game of the tournament, 13 January 1996, FNB Stadium, Johannesburg.

+Benni McCarthy was the first and so far only player to score a hat-trick for South Africa at the tournament (1998), on their 4-0 victory against Namibia, 16 February 1998, Stade Général Aboubacar Sangoulé Lamizana, Bobo-Dioulasso.

 Benni McCarthy is South Africa's all-time top goalscorer at the Africa Cup of Nations.